 Even small skin cancer lesions and their surgical removal can cause lots of damage that changes your skin’s appearance.
 If you’re apprehensive about getting skin surgery for skin cancer because of lasting scarring, Joseph Sedrak, MD, can provide reconstructive surgery after your treatment at Texas Skin Cancer Center to repair the skin and minimize scarring.
-To schedule a consultation, call the Kingwood, Pearland, and Houston, Texas, practice or book an appointment online today.
+To schedule a consultation, call the Kingwood, Pearland, Webster, and Houston, Texas, practice or book an appointment online today.

 Reconstructive surgery is surgery that is largely cosmetic in nature.
 At Texas Skin Cancer Center, Dr. Sedrak often performs reconstructive surgery after skin cancer treatment is complete to restore the appearance of your skin in the area around the cancerous lesion.

 Skin cancer excision often precedes reconstructive surgery.
 Excision is a traditional approach to skin cancer treatment that involves cutting the lesion off your skin along with a margin of seemingly healthy skin and tissue around it.
 You might also undergo radiation or other skin cancer treatments after excision to make sure all cancerous cells are gone.

 In some cases, you might also need reconstructive surgery after Mohs surgery.
 Mohs surgery minimizes the amount of healthy skin removal in the first place, but it can still leave a scar.